Mailing address: 955 Oliver Road, Thunder Bay, Ontario P7B 5E1

 View Important Information for Applicants to Ontario Law Schools

-The Bora Laskin Faculty of Law at Lakehead University is Canada's youngest and smallest law school.
-Located in Thunder Bay, Ontario, and situated in the historic Port Arthur Collegiate Institute built in 1909, the law campus overlooks Lake Superior and the Sleeping Giant.
+The Bora Laskin Faculty of Law at Lakehead University is Canada's newest law school.
+Located in Thunder Bay, Ontario, and situated in the historic Port Arthur Collegiate Institute (PACI) built in 1909, the law campus overlooks Lake Superior and the Sleeping Giant.

 We provide the highest standard of legal education, where knowledge of the law is fused with practical application.
-Our program focuses on the realities of living and working in the North: on Aboriginal issues, natural resources and the environment, and the needs of small firm practice.
+Our program focuses on the realities of living and working in the North: on Aboriginal and Indigenous Law, Natural Resources and Environmental Law, and small firm practice with the Integrated Practice Curriculum (IPC).

 - skills training throughout the three-year JD program, applying theory directly to the practice of law;

-- a foundation in the essentials of small firm and solo practice.
+- a foundation in the essentials of small firm and solo practice with the IPC.

 Our advantage is